-Elsevier is a leader in information and analytics helping researchers and healthcare professionals advance science and improve health outcomes for the benefit of society.
 As one of the world’s fastest growing access publishers, Elsevier enables open access in nearly all its 2,700+ journals, with 600+ dedicated open access journals.

-This page was last updated on 16 June 2023.
+This page was last updated on 29 February 2024.

 Authors who do not see their institution listed above should contact library staff to enquire further.